next-wave-dev-org/draw-the-block-static-site/docs/components.md

 1.02x scale + hard yellow drop shadow (top-right offset, 6px / -6px, no blur).
 180ms ease-out.
 Pure CSS, no JS.

-The shadow is fixed yellow (`#FFD400`) rather than complementary to the card's image because the client controls event imagery via the CMS — there's no reliable way to pick a complementary color we don't know in advance.
-Yellow is the brand's interactive accent across the site (also used on vendor section headings as link affordance and on the marquee separator), and works against any image.
+The shadow is fixed yellow rather than complementary to the card's image because the client controls event imagery via the CMS — there's no reliable way to pick a complementary color we don't know in advance.
+Yellow is the brand accent and works against any image.

 `prefers-reduced-motion` users get the shadow but not the scale.